In this Article

-This Excel Tutorial demonstrates how to use the Excel ISLOGICAL Function in Excel to test if a cell is a logical value, with formula examples.
+This tutorial demonstrates how to use the Excel ISLOGICAL Function in Excel to test if a cell is a logical value.

 The ISLOGICAL Function Test if cell is logical (TRUE or FALSE).
 Returns TRUE or FALSE.

 To use the ISLOGICAL Excel Worksheet Function, select a cell and type:

 value – The test value